 Political outsider turns insider

-During his days as a media personality, Trump had shown reluctance towards joining politics, describing it as "a very mean life", suggesting that "the most capable people" would choose the business world instead.
+During his days as a media personality, Trump appeared reluctant to enter politics, describing it as "a very mean life" and suggesting that "the most capable people" would choose the business world instead.

-However, by 1987, he began teasing a presidential bid.
+However, by 1987, he started teasing about a presidential bid.

 Donald Trump was sworn in as the United States' 45th president on 20 January 2017.
 Source: Getty / Scott Olson